 The unique collaboration includes UCM, the government of Makueni County-Kenya, the Economic Bloc and Global Classroom Exchange.
 The partnership officially launched at a Jan.
 8, 2021, virtual signing ceremony of a memorandum of understanding.
 MOU signers included the governor of Makueni County, Hon.
-Professor Kivutha Kibwana; Dr. Phil Bridgmon, UCM provost and vice president for Academic Affairs; Dr. Laurel Hogue, vice provost for UCM Extended Studies; and John Musau, founder and CEO of Global Classroom Exchange.
+Professor Kivutha Kibwana; Dr. Phil Bridgmon, UCM provost and vice president for Academic Affairs; Dr. Laurel Hogue, vice provost for UCM Online and Learning Engagement; and John Musau, founder and CEO of Global Classroom Exchange.

-Through the partnership, UCM Extended Studies will work with the university’s Kenyan peers on education, entrepreneurship and workforce development.
+Through the partnership, UCM Online and Learning Engagement will work with the university’s Kenyan peers on education, entrepreneurship and workforce development.
 The partners are leveraging technology to foster global collaboration in resolving local challenges.
 These organizations are working together to develop real-world sustainable solutions for students and adults.
 Students from Kenya and the United States will also gain hands-on experiences in areas such as Internet of Things, virtual reality, telehealth and entrepreneurship while working on industry-recognized certifications and accelerated degree programs.

 The partnership’s foundation began in 2019 with Summit Technology Academy (Lee’s Summit R-7 School District) meeting virtually with students in Kenya to become acquainted and begin planning their combined efforts.
 During fall 2019, Kenya Governor Kivutha Kibwana and a delegation from Kenya visited Lee’s Summit to tour the Missouri Innovation Campus and meet with officials from UCM and Summit Technology Academy.
 Select here to view a video of this visit.